thinker-hfzhu/commute-route/sam/README.md

 sam$ sam local invoke CommuteRouteService --event ../tests/events/only-usual.json
 ```

 The SAM CLI can also emulate our application's API.
 Use the `sam local start-api` to run the API locally on port 3000.
+It only work with template-proxy.yaml.

 ```bash
 sam$ sam local start-api